-UV Filtration Is The Best Solution For Bacteria And Viruses
+UV Water Treatment Is The Best Solution For Bacteria And Viruses

 Water filtration systems are not one-size-fits-all.
-For the best filtration, invest in a system that filters for all the contaminants that are likely to be present in a home’s water.
+For the best filtration, invest in a system that filters for all the unwanted contaminants that are likely to be found in a home’s water.
 Aquasana specializes in designing products that utilize all the best filtration methods in one unified system.
-When bacteria and viruses threaten the water, there’s no better protection than a UV filter.
+When bacteria and viruses threaten your water, there’s no better protection than a UV water filter.

-Disinfection is a huge player in any water treatment process.
+Disinfection is a huge part of any water treatment process.
 That’s because microbial contaminants like parasites, bacteria, and viruses are common and dangerous.

 It takes an unsavory amount of chlorine or chloramine to effectively disinfect water.
-Plus there are chlorine resistant microns out there.
-City water treatment can only add enough disinfectant to kill 75% of viruses and bacteria.
-If you want your water to be microbe-free, you’ve got three options; drink pool water, boil all of your water, or use UV filtration (hint: pick UV).
+Plus, there are chlorine resistant microns out there.
+If you want your water to be microbe-free, you’ve got three options; drink pool water, boil all of your water, or use UV water purification (hint: pick UV).

 People typically link ultraviolet light to tanning beds or even nail salons.
 Hark back to those elementary school days and remember that ultraviolet light comes from the sun.
 Its wavelengths are of a higher frequency than visible light.
 UV photons have higher energy, and can cause ionization in atoms.
 This means that UV radiation can break chemical bonds and damage cells so that they can’t reproduce.